myroms/roms_test/WC13/I4DVAR_analysis_impact/Readme.md

       nonlinear circulations.
 The differences will be noticeable when computing observation impacts and observation sensitivities.

- (12) Analyze the results using the plotting Matlab script
+ (12) Analyze the results using the plotting Matlab script provided in
-      provided in the ../plotting directory:
+      the ../plotting directory:

-      plot_rbl4dvar_impact.m       plots observation impact for
+      plot_i4dvar_impact.m         plots observation impact for
-                                   RBL4D-Var

-      Before running this script, be sure to copy the appropriate wc13_fwd_000.nc and wc13_fwd_001.nc files into ../RBL4DVAR.
+                                   I4D-Var